18F/guides-template/pages/new-page.md

 the page is generated as `{{ page.permalink }}index.html`.
 Without it, it would be generated as `{{ page.permalink | remove_first: '/' | replace:'/','.'}}html`.

-Now click on the _Adding Images_ entry in the table of contents to learn how to add images to your guide.
+Click on the _Adding images_ entry in the table of contents to learn how to add images to your guide, or click on _Making a child page_ to see how to make chapters appear as children of related chapters.